Microsoft-Web/HOL-MVC4DependencyInjection/HOL.md

 In this task, you will add to the solution a custom controller factory for **Unity**.
 This class implements **IControllerFactory** interface, extending **CreateController** and **ReleaseController** methods to work with Unity.
 This factory will create the instances of the controllers that work with Dependency Injection.

->**Note:** A controller factory is an implementation of the _IControllerFactory_ interface, which is responsible both for locating a controller type and for instantiating an instance of that controller type.
+>**Note:** A controller factory is an implementation of the _IControllerFactory_ interface, which is responsible both for locating a controller type and for creating an instance of that controller type.
 The following implementation of **CreateController** finds the controller by name inside the Unity container and returns an instance if it was found.
 Otherwise, it delegates the creation of the controller to an inner factory.
 One of the advantages of this logic is that controllers can be registered by name.
 You can find **IControllerFactory** interface reference at [msdn](http://msdn.microsoft.com/en-us/library/system.web.mvc.icontrollerfactory.aspx).

-1. In the **MvcMusicStore** project, create a new folder named **Factories**, and add the **UnityControllerFactory** class, which is included in the **Source\Assets** folder of this lab.
+1. In the **MvcMusicStore** project, create a new folder named **Factories**, and add the **UnityControllerFactory** class, which is included in the **Source\Assets\C#** folder of this lab.

 	````C#
 	using System;